Nashenas88/nashenas88.github.io/_posts/2015-07-28-my-first-pr-for-the-rust-compiler.markdown

 {% highlight rust linenos %}
 if let Ok(fn_once_trait_did) = cx.lang_items.require(FnOnceTraitLangItem) {
 {% endhighlight %}
 Here we try and require the Rust provided `FnOnce` trait language item.
 We're going to try and use this to determine if the field implements the `FnOnce` trait.
-If we're able to obtain the trait definition id, when we can move forward with the more solid approach (this should occur most of the time).
+If we're able to obtain the trait definition id, then we can move forward with the more solid approach (this should occur most of the time).

 {% include line_number_offset.html offset=90 %}
 {% highlight rust linenos %}